altexdim/sourcemod-plugin-gungame/README.txt

         * Fixed: When you steal level with knife you don't hear steal sound but level up sound.

     1.0.5.11:
-        * Fixed: not level down for suicide after round end.
+        * Fixed: Players should not level down for suicide after round end.
         * Improvement: weapon removement improved.
         * Fixed bug: When a player reach triple level, the triple level sound (default one) stop playing after 1 sec.